skellat/skellat.github.io/_posts/2023-04-22-battleship-potemkin.markdown

 categories: vodcast
 voices: ""
 ---
-A film masterpiece from 1925 that came out of Russia.
+A silent film masterpiece from 1925 Russia.
+This rendering includes a musical score aligned with the film footage.

 A variety of silent films can be found at the Internet Archive at <https://archive.org/details/silent_films>.